 Knowing the warning signs is one way everyone can help reverse the rising rate of suicide.
 The American Foundation for Suicide Prevention provides a comprehensive list of warning signs including an increased use of drugs or alcohol, withdrawing from activities and isolating from friends and family, giving away prized possessions, and even talking about killing oneself.

 “There’s an old misnomer that people who are talking about suicide are not the ones who are going to do it…that’s just not true,” says Dr. Martin Franklin, clinical director of Rogers’ Philadelphia clinic.

 Hear more insights into teen suicide in this sit-down interview with Dr. Franklin.

-If you or someone you love are in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
+If you or someone you love are in crisis, please call, text, or chat the 988 Suicide and Crisis Lifeline to communicate with a trained professional.

 For more information about mental health treatment at Rogers, call 800-767-4411 or request a free, confidential screening online.

 If you do not feel your child needs treatment right away, but may be concerned, we offer online quizzes to possibly provide some relief.
 While these quizzes do not provide a diagnosis, it could be the first step in finding the treatment your child may need.
 Take one of our online quizzes: